Berberis vulgaris: benefits, dosage, contraindications

 Hepatoprotective

-The barberry possesses a protective effect on the liver against damage caused by free radicals and toxins.
-The barberry root extract has shown positive activity on liver enzymes and inhibitory effects on oxidative stress.
-In an experiment on rats, barberry extracts mitigated liver damage induced by toxic substances such as carbon tetrachloride.
-These extracts reduced levels of liver enzymes, malondialdehyde (MDA, an oxidative stress marker), and increased glutathione (GSH) levels and antioxidant enzyme activities.
+Barberry has a protective effect on the liver against damage caused by free radicals and toxins.
+Barberry root extract has shown positive activity on liver enzymes and inhibitory effects on oxidative stress.
+In a rat experiment, barberry extracts attenuated liver damage induced by toxic substances such as carbon tetrachloride.
+These extracts reduced levels of liver enzymes, malondialdehyde (MDA, a marker of oxidative stress), and increased glutathione (GSH) levels as well as the activities of antioxidant enzymes.

 Usages associés